ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 >
 > In a secure Rust development, when interfacing with foreign code that
 > uses platform-dependent types, such as C's `int` and `long`, Rust code must
-> use portable type aliases, such as provided by the standard library or the
+> use portable type aliases, such as the ones provided by the standard library or the
 > [libc] crate, rather than platform-specific types, except if
 > the binding is automatically generated for each platform (see Note below).